-Community Housing Cymru (CHC) and Cymorth Cymru worked together to call for a significant increase in the housing support grant (HSG) when the Welsh government published its budget for 2021-22.
+Community Housing Cymru (CHC) and Cymorth Cymru are working together to call for a significant increase in the housing support grant (HSG) when the Welsh government publishes its budget for 2022-23.

 The HSG is the Welsh government’s principal funding stream for preventing homelessness and supporting independent living.
 Every year it helps more than 60,000 people to avoid homelessness, escape abuse, live in their own homes and thrive in their communities.
 Through the provision of refuge, supported accommodation and tenancy support services, the HSG prevents people from sleeping rough, enables people to leave abusive relationships, helps people to overcome mental health problems, and works with people to build on their strengths and fulfil their aspirations.

 This year, we are making three calls to Welsh Government to:

 - Provide a three-year indicative funding settlement for the Housing Support Grant, which increases by at least inflation each year, from a baseline of £166 million.